 “Most central American countries [experience] a lot of corruption and the poor people are being abused,” he said.

-German investigative journalist Frederik Obermaier also visited Panama for the first time for the IACC.
+German investigative journalist Frederik Obermaier also attended the IACC in Panama.
 Reflecting on the leaks last week, he said he has no regrets, calling tax havens a “global menace.”